-- (a) BC-1 Use Conditions. - (1) Residential units are allowed in the upper floors or behind non-residential uses on the ground floor of mixed-use building.
-Ground floor residential uses shall not exceed fifty (50) percent of the ground floor area. - (2) Existing single family residential and two-family residential units are nonconforming structures in the BC-1 district, but may be reconstructed, remodeled and enlarged, as if they are permitted uses, provided that the changes comply with all applicable zoning regulations. - (3) Retail establishments may not exceed 15,000 square feet of floor area unless authorized through issuance of a conditional use permit. - (4) The number of bail bond establishments in the BC-1 district shall not exceed eight(8).
-When reviewing the conditional use permit for a bail bond establishment the
+(a) BC-1 Use Conditions.

-Council may consider the proximity of other bail bond establishments to avoid a concentration of facilities on any given block.
+(1) Residential units are allowed in the upper floors or behind non-residential uses on the ground floor of mixed-use building.
+Ground floor residential uses shall not exceed fifty (50) percent of the ground floor area.

-- (5) Bars are allowed as accessory uses to hotels and restaurants, or when located in a main structure containing two (2) or more of the following uses: offices, retail, hotels, restaurants, and theatres.
+- (2) Conversion of an existing two-family dwelling or double shall be limited to conversion to a single family residential dwelling, a single residential dwelling unit and a single business, or a single business; they shall not be converted to two (2) businesses.
+All uses shall provide the minimum number of parking spaces in accordance with Article IV, Division 2 of this UDC.. - (3) Retail establishments may not exceed 15,000 square feet of floor area unless authorized through issuance of a conditional use permit. - (4) The number of bail bond establishments in the BC-1 district shall not exceed eight (8).
+When reviewing the conditional use permit for a bail bond establishment the Council may consider the proximity of other bail bond establishments to avoid a concentration of facilities on any given block. - (5) Bars are allowed as accessory uses to hotels and restaurants, or when located in a main structure containing two (2) or more of the following uses: offices, retail, hotels, restaurants, and theatres.
 Accessory use bars shall not exceed the lesser of twenty-five (25) percent of the total floor area of the business or floor on which the bar is located. - (6) Parking lots and structures shall comply with the provisions of Division 2 of Article IV of this UDC.
 Parking lots should not be located on corner lots where one or more of the intersecting streets is a collector unless liner buildings are established pursuant to Division 2 of Article IV. - (7) The sale of firearms shall be considered a conditional use, whether as a primary use or as an accessory to another use. - (8) Subject to the provisions of section 58-301(a)(6), accessory buildings and structures other than fences and parking-related structures shall be considered principal buildings or structures subject to setback provisions of principal buildings in the applicable district.

-(Ord. # 4912, 6-22-2020; Ord. # 4967, 8-10-2022)
+(Ord. # 4912, 6-22-2020; Ord. # 4967, 8-10-2022; Ord. #5003, 4-11-2024)